smartuni/HopAndFound/README.md

 * **heartbeat:**                Sent from the monitor to the monitored item to ensure the distance between the two isn't too great.
 * **localization request:**     Sent to the nodes to determine which nodes are in range.
 * **localization reply:**       Answer to the localization request to confirm node is in range.
-* **call for help:**            Sent by the monitored item or forwarded by the nodes.
+* **call for help:**            Sent by the monitored item and forwarded by the nodes.
 Contains information about the whereabouts of the monitored item.

 ## I/O ##